CMSgov/dpc-static-site/src/_pages/api-documentation/get-sandbox-credentials.md

 ## 3. Create a public key

-{% include alert.html variant="info" text="You’ll need your public key ID to get a bearer token." slim="true" classNames="measure-6" %}
+{% include alert.html variant="info" text="You’ll need your public key ID to get an access token." slim="true" classNames="measure-6" %}

 ### Why we require a public key

-Public keys verify that bearer token requests come from an authorized application.
-They ensure the private key used to sign your JSON Web Token [link to Generate a JSON Web Token on the Get a Bearer Token page] (JWT) matches a public key previously uploaded to DPC.
+Public keys verify that access token requests come from an authorized application.
+They ensure the private key used to sign your [JSON Web Token]({{ '/api-documentation/get-access-token#1-generate-a-json-web-token' | relative_url }}) (JWT) matches a public key previously uploaded to DPC.

 {% include alert.html variant="warning" text="Store the files you’ll create in the following steps in one folder.
 These include a private.pem, public.pem, snippet.txt, snippet.txt.sig, and signature.sig file." slim="true" classNames="measure-6" %}